-Thursday 14th March 2019- Day Three Creating our Futures (Re) Imagining Our Futures
+Thursday 14th March 2019- Day Three

+Creating our Futures (Re) Imagining Our Futures

-- of creative thinking to informed actions. - Arts will be empowered through cultural sustainability. - understand the concept of high culture v/s low culture. - and cultural value v/s market value. - The development of balance economic policy for arts project. - There should be space for provocative ideas and therefore safe space for unsafe ideas.
+- There is a need to make tangible change for the future and the practices associated with the use of creative thinking to informed actions. - Arts will be empowered through cultural sustainability. - Audience development will be through the education of art projects.
+Therefore it is important to understand the concept of high culture v/s low culture. - Government must educate stakeholders on the importance of material wealth v/s cultural wealth and cultural value v/s market value. - The development of balance economic policy for arts project. - There should be space for provocative ideas and therefore safe space for unsafe ideas.